exercism/haskell/exercises/practice/pangram/.approaches/introduction.md

 This approach uses `isSubsequenceOf` or `isSubsetOf` to check that the alphabet forms a subsequence/subset of the input.

-Due to `sort` or `Set.fromList`, this approach does not tolerate infinite input.
+Due to `sort` or `fromList`, this approach does not tolerate infinite input.
 It is efficient though: after sorting/gathering, both the alphabet and the input are walked only once.

 [Read more about this approach][substructure].